pswens/ControlsAssessmentSpecifications/docs/source/Controls7.md

 ### Operations

-1. Use the `GV5` authorized software inventory to:
+1. Use the `` GV5`authorized software inventory to:

-   1. Identify and enumerate `GV25` vulnerability scanning software (M1).
+     1. Identify and enumerate `GV25 `` vulnerability scanning software (M1)

-      1. Identify and enumerate authenticated vulnerability scanning software (M2).
+     1. Identify and enumerate authenticated vulnerability scanning software (M2)

-2. Use the `GV1` enterprise asset inventory to identify and enumerate all internal assets (M3).
+2. Use the `GV1` enterprise asset inventory to identify and enumerate all internal assets (M3)

 3. Use the output of Operation 2 and Operation 1.1:

-   1. Identify and enumerate internal assets covered by at least one vulnerability scanning software (M4).
+      1. Identify and enumerate internal assets covered by at least one vulnerability scanning software (M4)
-   2. Identify and enumerate internal assets not covered by at least one vulnerability scanning software (M5).
+      2. Identify and enumerate internal assets not covered by at least one vulnerability scanning software (M5)

-4. Use the output of Operation 2 and Operation 1.2:
+6. Use the output of Operation 2 and Operation 1.2:

-   1. Identify and enumerate internal assets covered by at least one authenticated vulnerability scanner (M6).
+     1. Identify and enumerate internal assets covered by at least one authenticated vulnerability scanner (M6)
-   2. Identify and enumerate internal assets not covered by at least one authenticated vulnerability scanner (M7).
+     2. Identify and enumerate internal assets not covered by at least one authenticated vulnerability scanner (M7)

-5. Use the output of Operation 1.1 and `GV3`:
+9. Use the output of Operation 1.1 and `GV3`:

-   1. Identify and enumerate vulnerability scanners properly configured to scan every 3 months or less (M8).
+     1. Identify and enumerate vulnerability scanners properly configured to scan every 3 months or less (M8)
-   2. Identify and enumerate vulnerability scanners not properly configured to scan every 3 months or less (M9).
+     2. Identify and enumerate vulnerability scanners not properly configured to scan every 3 months or less (M9)

-6. Use the output of Operation 1.2 and `GV3`:
+10. Use the output of Operation 1.2 and `GV3`:

-   1. Identify and enumerate authenticated vulnerability scanners properly configured to scan every 3 months or less (M10).
+    1. Identify and enumerate authenticated vulnerability scanners properly configured to scan every 3 months or less (M10)
-   2. Identify and enumerate authenticated vulnerability scanners not properly configured to scan every 3 months or less (M11).
+    2. Identify and enumerate authenticated vulnerability scanners not properly configured to scan every 3 months or less (M11)

 ### Measures